 When you get back to Huonville, return to Hobart via Cygnet.
-It’s popular among people desiring an alternative lifestyle and is full of art studios and galleries.
-It’s also where renowned former Sydney Morning Herald restaurant critic Mathew Evans first lived when he moved to Tasmania.
+It’s full of art studios and galleries, and it's also where renowned former Sydney Morning Herald restaurant critic Mathew Evans first lived when he moved to Tasmania.
 His story is documented in the TV series Gourmet Farmer which has been credited with luring people to Tassie from around the world looking for a ‘food change’.
-This area of Tasmania has attracted a lot of TV and film interest with the acclaimed Kettering Incident shot here as well as the comedy show Rosehaven.

-In Hobart, the State Cinema is the place to go.
-It screens arthouse and foreign movies alongside blockbusters.
-Find out what is being screened in cinema five or eight and you will enjoy an intimate experience with just a few leather couches surrounded by sandstone walls.
+In Hobart, the State Cinema screens arthouse and international movies alongside blockbusters.
+Find out what is being screened in cinema five or eight which are furnished with just a few leather couches surrounded by sandstone walls.
 Make sure you grab a glass of Tassie red.
 The cinema is at the top of the restaurant strip in North Hobart.

 The art-deco Star Theatre in Launceston is another independent cinema screening fewer mainstream films.
 Like the State Cinema, it has a bar and café with relaxed seating options.

 A video guide to getting started and improving your photography craft.

 There’s more than fresh air in Tasmania – there’s also an abundance of fresh produce and seafood.
 Jennifer Johnston shares some of her favorite tasting experiences around Australia’s smallest state.